toddcf/fzha/README.md

 ### Header

 - Add the three call-to-action buttons.
+  - Position flexbox near bottom of header.
+  - Fix so there is never any overlap when resizing screen.
-  - (And their hover and click effects.)
+  - Add hover and click effects.

 ### Nav